Dental disease in dogs and cats

 Mechanical removal of plaque - For dogs, mechanical removal of plaque can also be accomplished by using toys such as

 Quado Bones Dog Treats.
+Daily treats designed to scrape away plaque, such as the Drs.
+Foster & Smith Dental Brushes or Dental Sticks, are another option.
 Do not use toys that are abrasive and can wear down the teeth.
 If your dog is an aggressive chewer and likes to bite down, trying to crack the toy, you probably should not let the dog chew on that toy.
 For especially aggressive chewers, look for toys they cannot get their mouths around.
-Rawhide or other chews that soften as the dog chews are another option.

 What is ahead in the future?